Phlebotomy licensure

 Phlebotomy licensure is the process by which various regulatory bodies regulate the practice of phlebotomy within its jurisdiction through licensure.
 In many countries a license is not required, or is obtained through other broader qualifications (such as a medical license), while in others, professional phlebotomists are separately licensed.

 In most countries, there is not a dedicated a profession to phlebotomy, but it falls under the responsibility of other allied health professions such as nursing.

 Asia

 China

 In China, there are no national phlebotomy regulations, and phlebotomy is primarily performed by nurses, though Chinese nursing education offers limited training in phlebotomy quality control.

 Europe

 United Kingdom

-Phlebotomists need not by licensed in the UK, but training can be provided on-the-job, sometimes with the support of the National Association of Phlebotomists.
+Phlebotomists need not be licensed in the UK, but training can be provided on-the-job, sometimes with the support of the National Association of Phlebotomists.
 The skills required may also be monitored through broader monitoring requirements, such as the licence to practice of the General Medical Council.